 The CHA will establish a list of publications to use when it is necessary to print marketing material.
 As necessary, the CHA will utilize any or all of these publications to facilitate outreach.

-The CHA will seek to reach potential applicants through advertising in publications that serve all populations.
+The CHA will seek to reach potential applicants through advertising in publications that serve all populations, including our website and/or social media.
 Additionally, the CHA may use public service announcements to reach people who cannot or do not read newspapers.
 The Equal Housing Opportunity logo will be used in all advertisements.

 2.4.4 Required Postings